-Christopher Waddell is an associate professor and director of Carleton University’s School of Journalism and Communication in Ottawa.
-He also holds the school’s Carty Chair in Business and Financial Journalism.
+Christopher Waddell is a professor emeritus, former director of Carleton University’s School of Journalism and Communication in Ottawa and former program director for its Bachelor of Media Production and Design program.
+He held the school’s Carty Chair in Business and Financial Journalism.

 He joined Carleton in July 2001 after 10 years at CBC Television News.
 From 1993 to 2001, he was the network's Parliamentary Bureau Chief in Ottawa.
 From 1995 to 2001 he was also Executive Producer News Specials for CBC Television, responsible for all national news specials and federal and provincial election and election night coverage during those years.